Income tax in Australia: Low income tax offset

 The low income tax offset (LITO) is a tax rebate for Australian-resident individuals on lower incomes.
 Since 2012–13, the maximum amount of LITO is $445, and the offset cuts out when taxable income reaches $66,667.
 The LITO reduces an individual's tax liability but is not refundable when the liability reaches zero, and does not reduce the Medicare levy.
 The LITO is not used in calculating PAYG rates, but is calculated automatically by the ATO when a tax return is lodged.

 The maximum LITO will be increased to $700 for the 2022–23 income year and onwards.
 The new LITO will also replace the temporary Low and Middle Income Tax Offset (LMITO) which is available only until the 2021–22 income year.

 Low and middle income tax offset

-The low and middle income tax offset (LMITO) is a separate and temporary tax rebate introduced by the Morrison Government in July 2019 and is available for the 2018–19, 2019–20, 2020–21 and 2021–22 income years.
+The low and middle income tax offset (LMITO) is a separate and temporary tax rebate introduced by the Morrison government in July 2019 and is available for the 2018–19, 2019–20, 2020–21 and 2021–22 income years only.
 The maximum amount of LMITO is $1,080, and the offset cuts out when taxable income reaches $126,000.
 Like the LITO, the offset is not refundable when the liability reaches zero, and does not reduce the Medicare levy.
 It is also not used in calculating PAYG rates, but is calculated automatically by the ATO when a tax return is lodged.